flatlining/garage/README.md

 This is my personal garage sale.

+> [!TIP]
+> You can click 'Watch' on this repository to be notified of updates/new products.

+## Disclaimers

 > [!NOTE]
 > Make sure to ask questions, request review, and demos before making the purchase.